 Traditionally perceived as Halloween decoration, pumpkins are widely added to many sumptuous culinary dishes.
-This plant is a Native American and its origination can be traced to over 5000 years ago.
+This plant is Native American and its origination can be traced to over 5000 years ago.

 It is a part of the gourd family and loves the warm weather hence planting should be done when the frost has long gone.
-Pumpkins grow on vines which have a tendency to grow really long therefore while spacing the pumpkin plants in your garden ensure to maintain a distance of 3 to 5 feet between each plant.
+Pumpkins grow on vines that have a tendency to grow really long therefore while spacing the pumpkin plants in your garden ensure to maintain a distance of 3 to 5 feet between each plant.

 The best results are found when pumpkin plants are started using seeds.
 As we know, pumpkins love the warm sun and sprawling spaces and can thrive in rich and well-drained soil especially if it is enriched with compost and organic aged manure.